 Role of a Police Cadet

-- Participate in and speak at Recruiting Information Sessions and events
+• Participate in and speak at Recruiting Information Sessions

 Become a Police Cadet

-Our Service re-established the 12-month Police Cadet Program in 2009 which sees participants undergo a structured and comprehensive selection process.
-Successful candidates are put through an internal training program followed by a series of diverse assignments throughout the Service.
-The program is designed to provide Cadets a window into policing, as well as continual guidance and mentoring, with the intent of preparing them to advance to becoming a Constable.
+The Halton Regional Police Service (HRPS) re-established its 12-month Police Cadet program in 2009.
+It sees participants undergo a structured and comprehensive selection process.
+Successful candidates are put through an internal training program, followed by a series of diverse assignments throughout the Service.
+The program is designed to provide Cadets with a window into policing as well as continual guidance and mentoring, with the goal of preparing them to advance to becoming a Constable.

 For more information about the HRPS Police Cadet program, contact: CadetProgram@haltonpolice.ca

-The following are the mandatory requirements to be considered for the position of police cadet:
+To be considered for the position of police cadet, a candidate must:

-Be of good moral character and habits, meaning being an individual other people would look upon as being trustworthy and having integrity
+• be of good moral character and habits, that is, an individual other people consider trustworthy and as having integrity

-Where education has been completed outside Canada, official proof of equivalency must be obtained.
-Both International and Canadian applicants may obtain educational equivalency assessments through one of these agencies:
+• Where education has been completed outside Canada, official proof of equivalency must be obtained.
+Both International and Canadian applicants may obtain educational equivalency assessments through one of the following agencies:

 International Credential Assessment Service of Canada